it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 ### Disable Access to USB Devices Where Possible

-Disable the use of USB devices (including Thunderbolt) on a system to completely remove the risk of removable USB media based attacks.
+Disable the use of USB devices (including Thunderbolt) on a system.
+This completely removes the risk of removable USB media based attacks.

 > This may not be feasible for all components.
 It should be feasible for servers and other devices which do not use USB connected devices.